-English: 2U(General)(53-100)

-2U(49-100) 3U(1-50

-Science: 2U(Chemistry)(67-100)
+English: 2U(General)(53-100) 2U(49-100) 3U(1-50) Science: 2U(Chemistry)(67-100) 3U(90-150) 4U(1-50)

-3U(90-150) 4U(1-50))

-For applicants seeking selection solely on the basis of their aggregate HSC score and who have the necessary aggregate mark, but do not meet the subject prerequisites an offer may be made conditional upon the student deferring acceptance for one year and undertaking prescribed studies to meet the prerequisites.
+For applicants seeking selection solely on the basis of their aggregate HSC score and who have the necessary aggregate mark, but do not meet a subject prerequisite an offer may be made conditional upon the student deferring acceptance for one year and undertaking prescribed studies to meet the prerequisites.
 All other applicants must meet both course and subject prerequisites before any offer can be made.

 Prospective students are advised that while it is not an exclusive requirement, they should include Physics as well as Chemistry in their HSC program as a knowledge of these disciplines is useful in the first years of the medical course.
+Students who have not included Physics in their HSC program are strongly advised to undertake the short 'bridging course' in Physics organised by the School of Physics at The University preferably before commencing enrolment in the medical course.
 There is also an assumed knowledge of basic organic chemistry.
 A knowledge of Biology is also desirable.